Assam Police: Battalion and Reserved Forces

+State Disaster Response Force or SDRF ASSAM is a Specialised force of Assam Police raised with the objective of carrying out relief and rescue operations in a quick and effective manner during any natural and man-made disaster.

+There are 05 Companies of SDRF Battalion In Different Parts of Assam.

 Medals and awards

 Officers of Assam Police got many awards and medals for their outstanding and meritorious service.

 Many officers and men of the Assam Police, laid down their lives in the fight against extremism since 1986.